Mackis/XcodeBuildDefinition/README.md

 ## Compatibility

-Verified that this repository's code works in XCode 8 with Swift 3.0
+Verified that this build definition supports in XCode 8 with Swift 3.0